tox-dev/tox/doc/config.rst

 .. confval:: basepython=NAME-OR-PATH

-    name or path to a Python interpreter which will be used for creating the virtual environment. **default**: interpreter used for tox invocation.
+    Name or path to a Python interpreter which will be used for creating the virtual environment; if the environment name contains a :ref:`default factor <factors>`, this value will be ignored. **default**: interpreter used for tox invocation.

+    .. versionchanged:: 3.1

+       Environments that use a :ref:`default factor <factors>` now ignore this value, defaulting to the interpreter defined for that factor.

 .. confval:: commands=ARGVLIST